How dark is the $\nu_R$-philic dark photon?: Phenomenology

 \subsubsection{Prospect of upcoming experiments}

 Future hadron collider searches could significantly improve the experimental limits on heavy dark photons by almost one order of magnitude, as illustrated in Fig.~\ref{fig:bound-1} by the LHC 14 TeV and future 100 TeV collider sensitivity \cite{Curtin:2014cca}.
 Moreover, several LHC-based experiments searching for displaced dark photon decays such as FASER \cite{Feng:2017uoz}, MATHUSLA \cite{Chou:2016lxi,Evans:2017lvd}, and CodexB \cite{Gligorov:2017nwh} will improve the BD bound in the low-mass regime.
 And the future SHiP experiment \cite{Anelli:2015pba,Alekhin:2015byh} will substantially broaden the BD bound regarding both the dark photon mass and coupling.
 The current BaBar bound may be superseded by future bounds from Belle-II \cite{Abe:2010gxa} and a muon run of NA64 \cite{Banerjee:2016tad,Gninenko:2018tlp}.
 Hence a large part of the space that is often considered for dark photons ($20{\rm MeV}\lesssim m_{Z'}\lesssim10$ GeV and $10^{-8}\lesssim g_{{\rm eff}}\lesssim10^{-3}$) will be probed by future experiments.
-Here we selectively present the sensitivity curves of SHiP, FASER, NA64$\mu$, and Belle-II from Ref.~\cite{Bauer:2018onh}.
+Here we selectively present the sensitivity curves of SHiP, FASER, NA64$\mu$, and Belle-II.
+Most of them are taken from Ref.~\cite{Bauer:2018onh}, except for the FASER/FASER2 sensitivity which is taken from Ref.~\cite{Ariga:2018uku}.